milgra/tutorials/pretty-and-functional-linux-destkop.md

 press WIN(MAC) + SHIFT + numbers to move window to another desktop

 press WIN(MAC) + r to resize window

+press WIN(MAC) + v or h to decide to place next window in a horizontal or vertical split

 # quick setup